5 Life Changes That Helped Me Manage My Anxiety

 I started researching how these two incredible individuals were able to heal themselves by drinking fruit and vegetable juices (among other lifestyle changes).
 Although I wasn’t suffering from the same diseases, I was still suffering.
 I needed to know if juicing would work for me like it worked for them.
 Within 48 hours, I was at my local Wal-Mart buying my first juicer.

-The idea behind juicing is that fruits and vegetables are among the most nutrient-dense foods on the planet.
+Their thoughts on juicing are that fruits and vegetables are among the most nutrient-dense foods on the planet.
 By extracting and consuming their juices, our bodies get a faster, more efficient way to absorb and use the nutrients.
+Not everyone agrees with these theories, but personally, I found it helped in my own health journey.

-Juicing gave me the much-needed nutritional boost I'd been lacking from years of poor eating habits.
-It also gave me a new focus.
-It became my healthiest addiction.
+Juicing gave me an extra nutritional boost I'd been lacking from years of poor eating habits.
+It also gave me a new focus on maintaining a healthier diet.

-2. I cut out dairy, red meat, gluten and processed foods.
+3. I cut out dairy, red meat, gluten, and processed foods.

-Juicing was helping a lot, which made me take a deeper look at what else I was putting into my body.
+Making juicing a part of my regular routine led me to take a deeper look at what else I was putting into my body.
 For instance, dairy was a staple in my diet, despite my being lactose intolerant (only to milk, not milk-based products).
-So imagine my surprise when I learned that it was the second most inflammatory food group.

 After delving further into the dietary effects on anxiety, I realized that my affinity towards certain foods was a potential trigger for my anxiety/panic attacks.
 I took a closer look and starting making adjustments.
 I cut out dairy, red meat, processed foods, and refined sugars.
 These are all known to have negative effects on health, including heart disease, certain forms of cancer and Type 2 Diabetes.
 I also became gluten-free.